cassidyjames/cassidyjames.github.io/apps.md

 - **If you're using my apps packaged as Snaps**, Arch packages, or anything else: These builds **are not supported by me**, as I don't have the time and energy to test them.
 They've been repackaged against my wishes.

 Flatpak works well across all Linux distributions, and helps guarantee you'll be experiencing my apps as I've designed them.
-I've asked third-party packagers to not repackage my apps under my name elsewhere—they're all 100% Free and Open Source, but the support and maintenance burden—and effect on reputation—means I don't condone this repackaging.
+I've asked third-party packagers to not repackage my apps under my name elsewhere; they're all 100% Free and Open Source, but the support and maintenance burden—and effect on reputation—means I don't condone this repackaging.

 If you're someone who would like to fork my apps, I encourage it!
 I simply request you rename them and not distribute them under my name (except e.g. as an individual contributor to the code itself).